css-for-js/character-creator/README.md

 Give the character a minimum height of 500px.
 On smaller windows, this means the character won't fit in the viewport:

 <img alt="Screenshot of a shorter Chrome window, with the character truncated at the knees" src="./docs/short-window.png" style="width: 100%;" />

+> NOTE: If you notice at some point that the character SVG disappears, it's likely because it needs to be given an explicit width/height.
+This is discussed in more depth on the “Solution” page, https://courses.joshwcomeau.com/css-for-js/02-rendering-logic-2/20-character-workshop-solution#collapsed-svgs

 ### Exercise 3: Overflow